Tak Province Thailand Travel Guide

 Bus Terminal, Airport, Rim Moei Market, Town Center.

-Songthaews are not wheelchair accessible.
+Songthaews are not accessible for wheelchairs.

 Requires an IDP and your domestic driver's license.
 Prices vary.